-Substitutions for Physical Education.
+Substitutions for physical education.
 A student in grades 9-12, unless otherwise stated, may submit a written request to the Building Principal to be excused from physical education courses for the reasons stated below.
 The Superintendent or designee shall maintain records showing that the criteria set forth in this policy were applied to the student's individual circumstances, as appropriate.

-- 1. Enrollment in a marching band program for credit; - 2.
+- 1. Ongoing participation in a marching band program for credit; - 2.
 Enrollment in Reserve Officer's Training Corps (ROTC) program sponsored by the District; - 3.
-Ongoing participation in an interscholastic athletic program (student must be in the 11th or 12th grade); - 4.
+Ongoing participation in an interscholastic or extracurricular athletic program (organized school-sponsored or school-sanctioned activities for students that are not part of the curriculum, not graded, not for credit, generally take place outside of school instructional hours, and under the direction of a coach, athletic director, or band leader); - 4.
 Enrollment in academic classes that are required for admission to an institution of higher learning (student must be in the 11th or 12th grade); or - 5.
-Enrollment in academic classes that is required for graduation from high school, provided that failure to take such classes will result in the student being unable to graduate (student must be in the 11th or 12th grade).
+Enrollment in academic classes that are required for graduation from high school, provided that failure to take such classes will result in the student being unable to graduate (student must be in the 11th or 12th grade).